biswa2210/auto-repair-shop-JDBC-mini-project/README.md

 ## Future Scopes :point_down:

 <div align="justified">

 In a nutshell, it can be summarized that the future scope of the project circles around maintaining information regarding :-
- We can add printer in future.
+ - We can add printer in future.
- We can give more advance software for Auto Repair Shop Management including more facilities.
+ - We can give more advance software for Auto Repair Shop Management including more facilities.
- We will host the platform on online servers to make it accessible worldwide Integrate multiple load balancers to distribute the loads of the system.
+ - We will host the platform on online servers to make it accessible worldwide Integrate multiple load balancers to distribute the loads of the system.
- Create the master and slave database structure to reduce the overload of the database queries.
+ - Create the master and slave database structure to reduce the overload of the database queries.
- Implement the backup mechanism for taking backup of codebase and database on regular basis on different servers.
+ - Implement the backup mechanism for taking backup of codebase and database on regular basis on different servers.
 The above mentioned points are the enhancements which can be done to increase the applicability and usage of this project.
 Here we can maintain the records of cars.
 Enhancements can be done to maintain all the cars, owners, payments etc. We have left all the options open so that if there is any other future requirement in the system by the user for the enhancement of the system then it is possible to implement them.
 In the last we would like to thanks all the persons involved in the development of the system directly or indirectly.
 We hope that the project will serve its purpose for which it is develop there by underlining success of process
 </div>

 ## Conclusion :point_down:

-Our project is only a humble venture to satisfy the needs to manage their project work.
+My project is only a humble venture to satisfy the needs to manage their project work.
 Several user friendly coding have also adopted.
 This package shall prove to be a powerful package in satisfying all the requirements of the auto repair shop.
 The objective of software planning is to provide a frame work that enables the manger to make reasonable estimates made within a limited time frame at the beginning of the software project and should be updated regularly as the project progresses.
 The package was designed in such a way that future modifications can be done easily.
 The following conclusions can be deduced from the development of the project.
- Automation of the entire system improves the efficiency.
+ - Automation of the entire system improves the efficiency.
- It provides a friendly graphical user interface which proves to be better when compared to the existing system.
+ - It provides a friendly graphical user interface which proves to be better when compared to the existing system.
- It gives appropriate access to the authorized users depending on their permissions
+ - It gives appropriate access to the authorized users depending on their permissions
- It effectively overcomes the delay in communications.
+ - It effectively overcomes the delay in communications.
- Updating of information becomes so easier.
+ - Updating of information becomes so easier.
- System security, data security and reliability are the striking features.
+ - System security, data security and reliability are the striking features.
- The System has adequate scope for modification in future if it is necessary.
+ - The System has adequate scope for modification in future if it is necessary.
 Finally, the system is implemented and tested according to test cases
 ## Folder Structure :point_down:
 ```bash
 AUTO-REPAIR-SHOP-JDBC-MINI-PROJECT